Toowoomba - Central

 Residential development activity is lower than average in Toowoomba - Central according to AreaSearch's national comparison of local real estate markets

-This balance between supply and demand has maintained stable market conditions, with new dwellings developed at an average expected construction cost of $365,000.
-In the current financial year, commercial development approvals totalled $80.5 million, indicating robust local business investment.
-Compared to the rest of Queensland, Toowoomba - Central has significantly less development activity, approximately 72.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes, which is also under the national average, suggesting the area's established nature and potential planning limitations.
-New development in the area consists of 37.0% detached dwellings and 63.0% townhouses or apartments.
+This suggests a balance between supply and demand, contributing to stable market conditions.
+The average development value of new dwellings is $365,000.
+This financial year has seen $80.5 million in commercial development approvals, indicating strong local business investment.
+Compared to the rest of Queensland, Toowoomba - Central has significantly less development activity, at 72.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established homes, which is also under the national average.
+This suggests the area's established nature and potential planning limitations.
+New development in the location consists of 37.0% detached dwellings and 63.0% townhouses or apartments.

 This shift towards compact living offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.
-This represents a notable change from the existing housing stock, which is currently 70.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
+This represents a notable change from the area's existing housing composition, currently at 70.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
 The location has approximately 969 people per dwelling approval, demonstrating an established market.
-Population forecasts indicate Toowoomba - Central will gain around 599 residents by 2041 (based on the latest AreaSearch quarterly estimate).
+Population forecasts indicate Toowoomba - Central will gain around 583 residents by 2041, based on the latest AreaSearch quarterly estimate.
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development